Dunstan Bruce

-Dunstan Bruce (born 31 December 1960) is a British musician and filmmaker who is best known for his work with Leeds-based anarcho-punk band Chumbawamba, of which he was a founding member.
-He grew up in the northern industrial town Billingham, County Durham.
+Dunstan Bruce (31 December 1960) is a British musician and filmmaker.
+He was a founding member of the anarcho-punk band Chumbawamba.

 Career

 Musician

-Prior to Chumbawamba, Bruce sang for the Billingham-based band Men in a Suitcase.
-At the beginning of 1982, Bruce joined Chumbawamba.
+Bruce joined Chumbawamba when it formed in 1982.
 He is lead singer on the band's biggest hit single, "Tubthumping" (1997).
-Bruce left Chumbawamba at the end of 2004, along with Alice Nutter, Harry Hamer and Danbert Nobacon, when the band transformed into an acoustic/folk outfit who eventually split up in 2012.
+Bruce left Chumbawamba at the end of 2004.

-Bruce is the lead singer of Interrobang?!, an agitprop post-punk band he formed in 2012 with ex-Chumbawamba drummer Harry Hamer and ex-Regular Fries guitarist Stephen Griffin.
+Bruce is the lead singer of Interrobang‽, an agitprop post-punk band he formed in 2012 with ex-Chumbawamba drummer Harry Hamer and ex-Regular Fries guitarist Stephen Griffin.
 They released a critically-acclaimed eponymous album in 2018.

 Bruce performed a spoken-word piece accompanied by music as the Existential Angst of Dunstan Bruce.

 Filmmaker

 Bruce has a film production company.
 He collaborated on Channel 4's Whatever: A Teenage Musical, and worked on several documentary films: Well Done.
 Now Sod Off.
-(2000) during his time in Chumbawamba, I Get Knocked Down (2021) about his experience in Chumbawamba, A Curious Life about the folk rock band Levellers (band), and This Band Is So Gorgeous!: Sham 69 in China about the punk band Sham 69.
+(2000) during his time in Chumbawamba, I Get Knocked Down (2021) about his experience in Chumbawamba, A Curious Life about the folk rock band Levellers, and This Band Is So Gorgeous!: Sham 69 in China about the punk band Sham 69.
 It was nominated for "Best Music Documentary" at the 2012 International Documentary Film Festival Amsterdam.

 In 2022, his one-man show Am I Invisible Yet? played in New Milton.